UBC-CIC/parkinsons-survey-app/docs/DeploymentGuide.md

 ### Create a Build
 1. In Xcode, in the General tab under Identity, check that the Version number is set to 1.0.0 and the Build number is set to 1 **for your first deployment**.
 For future deployments, increment the Version number and reset the Build number for major updates (e.g. 1.0.1+1).
 For minor updates, incrementing just the Build number is sufficient (e.g. 1.0.0+2).
-2. In Android Studio, open the **pubspec.yaml** file located in the root directory of your project.
+2. In your IDE, open the **pubspec.yaml** file located in the root directory of your project.
 Set the version and build number located near the top of the file to match with the version and build number of the current deployment and save the file:
 ```yaml
 version: 1.0.0+1
 ```